 THE BOY KINGS by Katherine Losse.
 Technically this is non-fiction, but it reads like a novel, and like any memoir is probably somewhat fictionalized.
 Early days of Facebook.

 ESCAPE FROM MR. LEMONCELLO’S LIBRARY by Chris Grabenstein.
 Middle-grade Charlie and the Chocolate Factory-esque romp through a library.

 WILL GRAYSON, WILL GRAYSON by John Green and David Levithan.
-The only John Green book that I’m crazy about, a really nice LGBT YA novel.
+A really nice LGBT YA novel with duel protagonists.